UHDanke/gd_docs/triggers/area.md

 **Ignore GParent** ignores the ID Parent.
 ID Parents override object links.
-Unlike object links, with group links the area effect is not applied to objects not part of the target group.
+Unlike object links, for group links the area effect is not applied to objects not part of the target group.
 If the affected object is an ID Parent for another group, then the effect is applied to the entire group.
 While object links need multiple objects to count as linked, you only need one ID Parent to create a linked group.